limpkin/cdm324_fft/README.md

 To connect the device to an external platform through UART, please use the MCU UART RX/TX pins shown above.
 The baud rate is 1Mbit/s, speed can be queried by sending the 'k' character for km/h or the 'm' character for mph.
-**In case of doubt about the UART connection reboot the device**: it should output "CDM324 fw....".
+**In case of doubt about the UART connection, reboot the device**: it should output "CDM324 fw....".
-**Make sure your target device can handle 1MBit/s**.
+**Make sure your host device can handle 1MBit/s**.
 If that's not the case, head to the [release section](https://github.com/limpkin/cdm324_fft/releases) to download firmware with different baud rates.
 Finally, if you still have doubts about the UART connections, you may connect one of your host platform GPIO to the nRESET pin and reset the CDM324 device at your host platform boot.